Slicer/slicer-media-assets/SlicerIcons/SlicerIconDesignGuidelines/README.md

 ---
 ## Basing a new icon on an existing Slicer Icon.
 Slicer SVG icons may be saved as a 24x24 pixel icon, or as a 48x48 pixel icon.
-Each SVG file is a text file, and the width and height of the document is usually given at the top.
-For instance, the file will read:

-<svg
-   width="48"
-   height="48"
-   viewBox="0 0 48 48"
-   ...

-or

-<svg
-   width="24"
-   height="24"
-   viewBox="0 0 24 24"
-   ...

-If you are not working with a template, remember to respect 2dpi padding around the perimeter of the icon you are using as a basis for a new design.

-A few tips for importing a 48x48 pixel icon into the 24x24 pixel template follow:
-1. Make sure you are using the standard DPI of 96.
-2. Make
+When you open this file in your vector editing software, you may need to proportionately resize it to conform to your desired working resolution.

 ---
-## Creating Slicer Icons from Scratch using a template
+### Creating Slicer Icons from Scratch using a template

 If using Inkscape, helpful tips for configuring Inkscape and importing Slicer's SimpleColorPalette are below.